remusao/thunderbird-msg-filters/README.md

 [Thunderbird](https://www.thunderbird.net/), the free email application.
 `msgFilterRules.dat` contain so-called "Message Filters", which can be used to automatically apply actions to inbound emails based on some pre-conditions.
-Things like automatic tagging, labelling or moving email to specific folders.
+Things like automatic tagging, labelling or moving emails to specific folders.

-I personally make extensive use of message filters, but as the number of rules grow, I found the built-in interface to not be so convenient.
+I personally make extensive use of message filters, but as the number of rules grows, I found the built-in interface to not be very convenient.
 Finding or editing rules can become a pain.
 So I decided to write a library which allows to manipulate these rules through a minimal and type-safe API.

+The goal of the project is to allow developping more high-level tooling to read, transform, extend, update the rules while not having to worry about the low-level parsing details.
+It would also be possible to store the rules in a nicer format then use the library to produce the final file which can be consumed by Thunderbird.

 For example: